A CLT for the characteristic polynomial of random Jacobi matrices, and the G$\beta$E: The scalar regime

-To check this condition, we use the elementary inequality along with $\EE(|X_j-\EE(X_j)|^3) \leq C /{j^*}^{3/2}$, which comes from the fact that the moments of the random variables $b_k$'s and $g_k$'s are uniformly bounded in $k$.
+along with $\EE(|X_j-\EE(X_j)|^3) \leq C /{j^*}^{3/2}$, which comes from the fact that the (absolute) third moments of the random variables $b_k$'s and $g_k$'s are uniformly bounded in $k$.
 Thus, Lindeberg's CLT completes the proof. \end{proof} \begin{proof}[Proof of Lemma \ref{Lemma2}] The proof is a second moment computation.
 Recall the definition of $R_k$ and $S_k$, see \eqref{eq-Sk} and \eqref{Gk}.
 We begin with $S_k$, and develop the product in its definition as

 We recall, see \eqref{eq-ukvk} and Lemma \ref{event}, that there exists a universal constant $C$ such that for any $l \in [(1-\varepsilon)k_0,k_0-l_0]$,

 This implies that

 and finally